Last updated on .

 Morena Peruvian Kitchen *****

-Everyone was raving about this restaurant so I had to give it a try.
+Everyone was raving about Morena Peruvian Kitchen so I had to give it a try.
 It ended up being the best sandwich I had eaten in a long time.
 I had the El Cusqueñito, which is basically a lomo saltado sandwich on toasted bread.
 I also had one of the best juices I had in Cusco – jugo de fresa, maracuyá y limón (strawberry, passionfruit, and lime).
 It’s all very reasonably priced.
-NOTE: When I visited it was called Café Morena.
-It seems like they’ve rebranded into Morena Peruvian Kitchen and changed the menu.
+(NOTE: When I visited it was called Café Morena.
+They’ve rebranded into Morena Peruvian Kitchen and changed the menu.)

 Indigo ****